NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 C. Conduct of checks

 Upon arrival, every animal and its accompanying documents are inspected either by a Veterinary Officer or by a Customs Officer on duty.
-If the respective entry requirements for each case are met, the animal can enter into the territory of the Republic of Cyprus without the need of an import permit and without being subject to isolation in quarantine.
+If the respective entry requirements for each case are met, the animal can enter into the territory of the Republic of Cyprus.
 Inspection fees are paid in the case of entry of a pet from a third country and whenever the entry requirements are not met.

 D. Actions taken when a pet animal does not fulfil the provisions